Timing Belt and Chain Replacement Manassas, VA

 Automotive maintenance schedules exist for a good reason.
 Oil needs to be changed at regular intervals.
 Spark plugs need to be changed at certain times.
 And no less important, timing belts and chains need to be changed according to the manufacturer’s guidelines.

-With proper maintenance, it’s not likely that you’ll experience problems with your timing belt or chain.
+With proper vehicle maintenance, it’s not likely that you’ll experience problems with your timing belt or chain.
 If your vehicle manufacturer recommends replacing the belt or chain at a certain point – usually based on miles – do it!
 Neglecting this important maintenance item is very risky, and depending on the age of your vehicle, could result in repairs that exceed the car’s actual value.
 If you bought a used vehicle and you’re not sure if your timing components have ever been replaced, give Coho Auto a call to set up an appointment.

 Share by: